 - Preferred submission formats: - Electronic media may include digital images of artwork, graphic files, animation, or similar work.
 Files may be sent on CDs or DVDs.
-Files must be labeled and the CD or DVD must be labeled. - Applicants may also email their files to Admissions@iaia.edu for submission.

-Please do not submit original artwork.

-- Please do not submit original paintings on stretcher bars. - Please do not submit original three-dimensional pieces, such as jewelry, pottery, or sculpture. - Portfolio submissions will not be returned.
+Files must be labeled and the CD or DVD must be labeled. - Applicants may also email their files to Admissions@iaia.edu as a Word, PDF, or PowerPoint document for submission. - Please do not submit original artwork. - Please do not submit original paintings on stretcher bars. - Please do not submit original three-dimensional pieces, such as jewelry, pottery, or sculpture. - Portfolio submissions will not be returned.
 No exceptions.